dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 ##  7.4 Calculate Population Allele Frequency
-Here we are going to calculating population allele frequency for the discovered structural and small variants by genotyping them in a cohort of short read samples.
+Here we are going to calculate population allele frequency for the discovered structural and small variants by genotyping them in a cohort of short-read samples.
 We are using our novel tool to do the population genotyping efficiently.
-We created a database of the kmers of 464 samples(aiming to  5000 samples).
+We created a database of the kmers of 464 samples(aiming for 5000 samples).
 Our tool can utilize the created databases to genotype phased SV and small variants.

-Here we are going to use a very small database of 10 samples.
+Here we are going to use a tiny database of 10 samples.
 ```
 snakemake -p -j 8 results/variants/GG/cattle_taurus_10.cuteSV.ERR7091271.ont.minimap2/merged.vcf.gz
 ```

-lets take a peek on the result file
+let's take a peek at the result file
 ```
 gzip -dc results/variants/GG/cattle_taurus_10.ERR7091271.ont.minimap2/merged.vcf.gz  |grep -vP "^#" |head
 ```

-or check the high frequent variants
+or check the highly frequent variants
 ```
 bcftools view  -q 0.9 results/variants/GG/cattle_taurus_10.ERR7091271.ont.minimap2/merged.vcf.gz |grep -vP "^#" |head
 ```